 In 1878 when the Temple of Israel officially affiliated with the Union of American Hebrew Congregations (the Reform movement) there were 200 Jews in Wilmington.
 By the turn of the twentieth century, Temple of Israel’s merchant families had expanded their businesses to form some of the largest retail and wholesale companies in the city, and these families also began a long history of Temple activism in local politics, civic and social organizations, and philanthropy.

-During the twentieth century, the congregation experienced periods of expansion and decline along with the fortunes of the city.
+During the twentieth century, the congregation experienced periods of both expansion and decline along with the fortunes of the city.
 Military activity in the area brought many new families into the Temple during World War II.
-As Wilmington began to grow rapidly after the 1990 completion of 1-40.
-Numerous professional and business people moved to the area along with many retirees.
-At the turn of the twenty-first century, Temple membership is as diverse as any time in congregational history
+As Wilmington began to grow rapidly in the late 20th century, numerous professional and business people moved to the area along with many retirees which led once again to an increase in Temple membership.